Geochronology: Cosmogenic nuclide geochronology

 A series of related techniques for determining the age at which a geomorphic surface was created (exposure dating), or at which formerly surficial materials were buried (burial dating).
 Exposure dating uses the concentration of exotic nuclides (e.g. ^{10}Be, ^{26}Al, ^{36}Cl) produced by cosmic rays interacting with Earth materials as a proxy for the age at which a surface, such as an alluvial fan, was created.
 Burial dating uses the differential radioactive decay of 2 cosmogenic elements as a proxy for the age at which a sediment was screened by burial from further cosmic rays exposure.

 Luminescence dating

 Luminescence dating techniques observe 'light' emitted from materials such as quartz, diamond, feldspar, and calcite.
 Many types of luminescence techniques are utilized in geology, including optically stimulated luminescence (OSL), cathodoluminescence (CL), and thermoluminescence (TL).
 Thermoluminescence and optically stimulated luminescence are used in archaeology to date 'fired' objects such as pottery or cooking stones and can be used to observe sand migration.

+Amino acid dating

+Amino acid dating is a dating technique that measures ratios of amino acid isomers in fossils to determine their age.
+Amino acid dating cannot produce numerical age estimates on its own, requiring site-specific calibration from other dating methods, but it is relatively cheap.
+The preserved protein needed to perform this analysis is most easily found in shell-bearing organisms, and so this technique is often used in the investigation of ocean sediments.